Key takeaways

 Why do I need to know my cost basis to calculate my crypto taxes?

-In this case, Scott’s cost basis is $1,500.
-Meanwhile, the fair market value of his Bitcoin at the time of disposal is $2,000.
-By plugging in these values, we get the following result.
+In this case, Scott’s cost basis (his cost for acquiring BTC) is $1,500.
+Meanwhile, the fair market value of his Bitcoin at the time of disposal (his proceeds) is $2,000.
+By plugging in these values into the formula we saw earlier, we get the following result.

 $2,000 proceeds - $1,500 cost basis = $500 capital gain